Pinafore/cl1-hw/project/qa.md

 2. See if systems / humans can answer the generated questions (they should) or can tell if they're generated automatically (they shouldn't).
 3. If you train a system on the original domain with synthetic question, does accuracy improve?

+*KEY RESULTS*: Quality of generated questions / improvement in QA accuracy using augmented training data.

 Model when an answer would be asked
 -----------------------------------

 Some questions are timeless: "When was the Magna Carta signed?".
 Other questions have a four-year expiration date: "Who won the last world cup?" or "What was the tipping point in the electoral college?".
 One preprocessing step might be needing to extract the year the question was asked, it might not be easily extractable from the dataset as is.
 Once that's done, we can try to figure out the effect between when questions are asked and the QA pair.

 *FIRST STEP*: Compute a distribution over answers, excluding rare ones, and find the ones that are most temporally constrained.
 Those that appear only for a brief period, those that appear and persist, and those that stopped being asked.